The National Trust of Australia (NSW) is governed by a Board comprised of elected members and the National Trust’s Chief Executive Officer.

 Caroline Mackaness is Director, NSW Government and her previous appointments include being a Committee Member, Hunters Hill Trust; and Member of the ANZAC House Trust.
 She is a sixth generation Sydney-sider who is passionate about Australian history, heritage and the natural environment.

-Throughout her extensive career in NSW Government she has been responsible for some of the state’s most significant heritage places, delivering government policy and programs focused on community outcomes, including the development, management and operation of heritage and cultural facilities, delivery of major cultural projects, capital works and governance.
+Throughout her extensive career in NSW Government Caroline has been responsible for some of the state’s most significant heritage places, delivering government policy and programs focused on community outcomes, including the development, management and operation of heritage and cultural facilities, delivery of major cultural projects, capital works and governance.

 Debbie Mills